 AD of IDPG, Teacher/Choreographer

 In 2003, Jamee’s choreography on the WIDT company was chosen to be performed at the Regional Dance America/Pacific in the emerging choreographer category.
 Since then she has choreographed extensively for the Island Dance Performing Group and WIDT productions.
-Pitts holds dear to her heart, the leader in her support system, husband of 18 years Stafone Pitts and daughter Taylor Pitts age 17 who she is proud to say is a graduating senior of SWHS.
+Pitts holds dear to her heart, the leader in her support system, husband of 18 years Stafone Pitts and daughter Tay Pitts age 17 who she is proud to say is a graduating senior of SWHS.
 Jamee is where she is today because of the love and support of her mother and mentor Charlene Brown and father Raymond Brown.
 Jamee looks forward to continuing Char’s legacy and love for dance and offering only the best to the Whidbey Island Community.